This article originally appeared on VICE US.

 So in all likelihood, even if Calexit went to a vote and passed, like Brexit did, not everyone in California would cheerfully give up their blue passports to become ex-Americans.
 If I had to guess who these loyalists would be, I would start with the 2,963,999 Californians who voted for Trump.

-The United States doesn't recognize secessionists.
+The United States doesn't recognise secessionists.
 It spelled this out in 1869, shortly after the Civil War, when the Supreme Court wrote its decision in the case of Texas v.
 White: "Acts in furtherance or support of rebellion against the United States, or intended to defeat the just rights of citizens, and other acts of like nature, must, in general, be regarded as invalid and void."
 In other words, if your state declares itself a separate country, the US still considers it a state—a naughty state, but still a state.

 That is, of course, unless you win a war against the US, which no state has done yet.